Who's Beth?

 I deal with the internet part of the mammoth business while John is busy running his farm, I’m the one you’re talking to on Facebook, emails and the website.
 I keep John informed of the inquiries and the messages as he ultimately has the final say.
 John knows the bloodlines and what body types he is after.
 He has a great eye for conformation or rather what he likes, but at first, he had no clue why.
 I know conformation and can tell you why we want the specific body types.
 There are not enough hours in the day to talk to interested folks about the Mammoths.
 A sale can take months, involving many hours of discussion with potential buyers, sharing pictures and film.
 Then, prior to shipping, getting health papers, trips to veterinarian are required.
 I really love it when buyers are able to come in person to see the jackstock we have for sale.
 We enjoy these visits and have met some great friends, both two legged and four legged.
 We go out of our way to be honest with our buyers.
 We would rather be your friend than your enemy.
 I want the mammoth coming off the trailer to be what you expected.
 Out of over a hundred mammoths sold through the years, we have seven buyers that I regret, and wish we'd never sold to them.
 Visitors are welcome here, and we enjoy showing off our jackstock and talking with folks about our mammoths.

 In 2016, John and I had an extremely busy (taxing) breeding season when 17 out of the 20 jennies caught and fifteen babies were delivered.
 Only two out of the 15 babies were jennies, and I jokingly call it our “Jackpot” year!
 In 2017, we slowed down a bit and only had four babies, 3 jacks and “Geraldine.”
 I love this baby jenny with her sassy attitude.
 In 2018 we had 5 baby jacks no jennies.
-2019 began roughly with two jennies aborting and the loss of a full-term jenny, Kate II - then the sun came out and we broke the curse we had 6 jennies and 3 boys.
-Now in 2022, we are having the opposite problem with eight jennies being born this year.
-We have one more jenny due to deliver this Fall.
+2019 began roughly with two jennies aborting and the loss of a full-term jenny to a heart attack, Kate II - then the sun came out and we broke the curse we had 6 jennies and 3 boys.
+Now we are evening out some years more jacks than jennets and other years more jennets than jacks.

 We believe in imprinting the babies during the first week after they are born-- touching them all over, picking up feet, haltering, leading, etc. The babies never forget, are easy to handle, and are very friendly and well behaved.

 On April 22, 2016, I became the mama to a baby jack, CMJS Deacon, when his birth mama, Lily, wouldn't accept him.
 We knew Deacon was special as soon as he hit the ground.
 He stood up in seventeen minutes, which is fast.
 He has excellent conformation and good bone density, all the traits we look for in a mammoth.
 It took John, Jessi, our crew, and myself many hours of care and patience, but Deacon was raised on a bottle.
 I spent countless hours getting him socialized with the other mammoth babies so that he knew he was a mammoth, although he still sees me as his peoples, his “Mama”; John is still threatening to wean us.
 Deacon is an outstanding specimen of a mammoth jack with his true black coat with the white points.
-We have shown him quite successfully at halter, and one day in the future he will be trained to ride and pull a cart.
+We have shown him quite successfully at halter.

 Folks have asked me what I was going to do when my daughters had all finished college and wouldn’t need me to be running around taking care of them.
 I never in a million years would have said that I’m going to be a “donkey midwife” and an “Ass” dealer!
 But, I sure am having a good time doing it.